 Other Revenues.
-Other revenues for the year ended December 31, 2022 consists of interest revenue related to leases for property acquisitions that did not satisfy the requirements for sale-leaseback accounting.
+Other revenues for the years ended December 31, 2024 and 2023 consist of interest revenue related to leases for property acquisitions that did not satisfy the requirements for sale-leaseback accounting.
+The decrease in other revenues for the year ended December 31, 2024 was primarily due to non-collection of \$0.6 million in rent from one property, partially offset by the application of \$0.2 million of security deposits.